mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 *Updating core account structure to store application fees in ledger*.

 A `PayApplicationFee` instruction is will be used by Solana runtime to calculate how much total application fees are being paid by the transaction.

-An `UpdateApplicationFees` instruction will change the application fees for an account.
+A `UpdateApplicationFees` mechanism will change the application fees for an account.

-A `Rebate` instruction will be used to rebate the application fees back to the payer.
+A `Rebate` mechanism will be used to rebate the application fees back to the payer.

 1. Easy to calculate total fees for a transaction message.
-2. Program authority can set application fees for the programs account.
+2. Program authority can set application fees for the program's account.
-3. Program can cpi into rebate instruction to rebate fees to the payer.
+3. Program can rebate fees to the payer.
 4. Checks on payment of application fees are done even before executing the program.
-In case of non payment or partial payment the program is never executed.
+In case of nonpayment or partial payment, the program is never executed.
-5. Could make account blocking DOS attacks less viable.
+5. Could make account-blocking DOS attacks less viable.
 6. Could be extended to protect read locking too.

-The checks on the application fees will be taken care by Solana runtime.
+The checks on the application fees will be taken care of by Solana runtime.
 Total application fees paid will be included in the transaction so that it is easier to calculate the total amount of fees that will be paid and less scope for fraud.
 The maximum amount of application fees that can be set for an account will be limited to a predecided number of SOLs recommended (100 SOLs) so that account does not become inaccessible.